-I listened to the audio track, paused it, recorded myself repeating the sentence, listened to my voice, and… more than French, I seemed a woodcutter from Le Marche, my region back in Italy. 🪓
+I listened to the audio track, paused it, recorded myself repeating the sentence, listened to my voice, and… more than French, I seemed a 16th-century fisherman from Lochmaddy.

 So, I persisted.
 Once, twice, three times… until I developed a knack for the French pronunciation.
 One day, eventually, I noticed that I sounded more French than weird. 😌